endymion1818/deliciousreverie/src/pages/post/first-steps-with-css-animations.md

-+++
+---
+categories:
+- development
-date = "2015-04-14T15:21:21+01:00"
+date: "2015-04-14T15:21:21+01:00"
-draft = false
-title = "First Steps with CSS Animations" description = "CSS Animations are quickly complimenting if not replacing Javascript for generating a little bit of on-page whizz (that's the technical term).
+description: CSS Animations are quickly complimenting if not replacing Javascript for generating a little bit of on-page whizz (that's the technical term).
 This is the first time I've delved into the syntax for CSS Animations that I hope can replace the tired carousels resident on many websites.
-Here's how I implemented it." categories = [
+Here's how I implemented it.
-  "development"
-]
-tags = [
-    "CSS",
-]
-+++
+draft: false
+tags:
+- CSS
+title: First Steps with CSS Animations
+---

 **CSS Animations are quickly complimenting if not replacing Javascript for generating a little bit of on-page whizz (that's the technical term).
 This is the first time I've delved into the syntax for CSS Animations that I hope can replace the tired carousels resident on many websites.
 Here's how I implemented it.**